brentaro/QMK_HID_Gamepad_with_SOCD/README.md

 # QMK_HID_Gamepad_with_SOCD
-QMK Keymap(s) to emulate a Gamepad/All Button Controller with SOCD cleaning.
+QMK Keymap(s) to emulate a Gamepad/All Button Controller with SOCD (Simultaneous Opposing Cardinal Directions) cleaning.
 For use with keyboards running QMK firmware.

 # Features
 - Effectively emulates a Hitbox Cross|Up style controller.